Patrick Kielty reveals his salary for RTÉ's The Late Late Show

 Mr Kielty, who is originally from County Down, has had a long career in stand-up comedy and TV and radio presenting.

-On Wednesday RTÉ had said it would be willing to publish details of Mr Kielty's salary if he agreed after calls for the figure to be made public.
+On Wednesday RTÉ had said it would be willing to publish details of his salary if he agreed after calls for the figure to be made public.

 Last week it emerged that Mr Tubridy received €345,000 (£296,000) more between 2017 and 2022 than RTÉ had previously declared.

-The extra payments were uncovered after the company's auditors alerted the board to some of the transactions in March.
+The extra payments were uncovered after RTÉ's auditors alerted the board to some of the transactions in March.

-Irish Media Minister Catherine Martin has ordered an external review into the governance and culture at RTÉ.
+The Irish government has ordered an external review into the governance and culture at RTÉ.

 Ms Forbes was suspended last week and then resigned with immediate effect on Monday.

-She had been RTÉ's director general for almost seven years, having taken up the post in July 2016.
+She had been the director general at RTÉ for almost seven years, having taken up the post in July 2016.

 Taoiseach (Irish Prime Minister) Leo Varadkar has said that Ms Forbes, Mr Tubridy and his agent Noel Kelly should face questions from the Oireachtas.